Usyk KOs Dubois to become undisputed world heavyweight champion for a second time

 The undefeated southpaw retained his WBA, WBC and WBO belts and regained the IBF belt he relinquished just over a year ago.

+“I will continue boxing and I will continue training, but now I cannot say who my next opponent will be,” Usyk said at his press conference.

+“I prepared 3 1/2 months, I’ve not seen my family, my wife.
+Every day I live with my team — 14 guys in one house.
+Now I want to go back home.”

-The Ukrainian dropped Dubois twice in the fifth — the second time with a lunging left cross.
-The London native looked stunned on the canvas and couldn't beat the count at a packed Wembley Stadium.
+Usyk dropped Dubois twice in the fifth — the second time with a lunging left hook.
+The London native looked stunned on the canvas and couldn’t beat the count before about 90,000 spectators at Wembley.

+Usyk, best known as a slick tactician rather than a power puncher, certainly answered questions about his age and whether he’d slow down.

 Usyk (24-0, 15 KOs) beat Dubois for the second time in under two years and this time there was no low-blow drama.
 It was a ninth-round stoppage in Poland with, of all things, a straight jab.
 But the finishing shot Saturday was a no-doubter.

-Dubois (22-3, 21 KOs) joined British countrymen Tyson Fury and Anthony Joshua in having lost twice to the 38-year-old Usyk, who was an undisputed world champion as a cruiserweight before he moved up in weight six years ago.
+Dubois (22-3, 21 KOs) joined British countrymen Fury and Joshua in having lost twice to Usyk, who was an undisputed world champion as a cruiserweight before he moved up in weight six years ago.

+The 27-year-old Dubois' last fight — also at Wembley — had been a stunning knockout of Joshua.

+He couldn't muster the same magic, telling DAZN: “I gave everything I had.
+Take no credit away from that man, I’ll be back.”

 AP boxing: https://apnews.com/boxing